"Call for Hot Topics"

 Come to ChiliPLoP and spend three days working on your favorite patterns and pattern languages!
 At ChiliPLoP, experienced patterns people have a chance to break new ground in specific pattern areas, or Hot Topics.

-The organizers of ChiliPLoP invite proposals for Hot Topic workshops for the 2010 conference.
+The organizers of ChiliPLoP invite proposals for Hot Topic workshops.
 You may propose a new Hot Topic, or you may propose to reconvene an existing Hot Topic.

 Hot topics will be selected by the program committee based on current relevance, interest in the community, and the quality of the workshop plan.
 It helps if you also can provide a list of certain, probable, or possible participants up front.
 Naturally, you'll have plenty of time to invite participants once your Hot Topic proposal is accepted, but we try to encourage those people already focusing on certain pattern areas to bring their work to ChiliPLoP.

-Submit your proposal by to the program chair Ralph Johnson.
+Submit your proposal to the program chair Eugene Wallingford.
 You will be contacted by the program committee as soon as possible.

 Proposing a New Hot Topic: